jgoos/home-lab-as-code/README.md

 ## Using Ansible to provision VMs

 The playbooks in the `ansible` directory can be used to provision the VMs deployed by terraform.
 You can use `ansible-playbook` command to run the playbooks.
+During the terraform deployment a `ansible.cfg` is created containing the user that is specified in the [variables.tf](terrafrom/variables.tf) file.
+The default user is `cloud-user`.
+Also the ansible `inventory/hosts` is updated with the new information via terraform.

 ## Troubleshooting